Yaw-Dev/Yaw-Dev/README.md

 ## Hi there 👋
-I'm a 17 year old dude from Greece, interested in Python and Javascript.
-I started my coding journey because of my curiosity about malicious software and exploits which has lead me to where I am today.
+I'm Nikos, a 17 year old dude from Greece.
+- Interested in Python and Javascript.
+- Curious about malicious software.

 ---